Our greyhounds live in foster homes until they find their adoption home.

 Prior to going into foster care, all GSN dogs are:

 wormed, heartworm tested, flea treated and

-They then spend on average six to twelve weeks in a home environment prior to adoption, so by the time they are ready to move into the the wide world we have an excellent knowledge of individual requirements for their perfect forever home.
+They then spend on average four to eight weeks in a home environment prior to adoption, so by the time they are ready to move into the the wide world we have an excellent knowledge of their individual requirements for their perfect forever home.

 The Adoption Process